CevikKubat/CevikKubat/README.md

 <h2>About Me</h2>

-A software developer in the making.
+A web & software developer in the making.
 <br>
 🌱
 <br>